nhi/jetzt/README.md

 # EXPERIMENTAL 💥
-> ## Contirbutions are highly appreciated, as I am not an expert on either Azure Functions nor Next.js!
+> ## Contributions are highly appreciated, as I am not an expert on either Azure Functions nor Next.js!

 > This is a fork of [Jetzt](https://github.com/cschleiden/jetzt) and it is highly experimental.
 Do **not** use it in production